 Sport mode will push you back in the seat until you let off the pedal.
 This car has passing power

-Charging it nightly isn't a hassle at all, after setting up the charging schedule the first time you just plug it in and walk away.
-In the morning you just unplug it and drive.
+Charging it nightly isn't a hassle at all, after setting up the charging schedule the first time I just plug it in and walk away.
+In the morning I just unplug it and drive.

 It takes bumps and railroad tracks great!
 I was pretty surprised by this, especially since I run max sidewall pressure.
 And it corners really well too (an important feature since hypermilers don't like to lose momentum)

-A display on the dash shows me the tire pressures so it's easy to keep them at proper pressure
+A display on the dash shows me the individual tire pressures so it's easy to keep them at proper psi

 If an adult sits in the back they will inevitably hit their head on the door frame getting in the first time.
-That's a pretty low door frame in the back if you're planning on carpooling!
+That's a pretty low door frame in the back if you're planning on carpooling or Ubering it!